mourelatos-lab/TERA-Seq_manuscript/README.md

     docker pull joppelt/teraseq:latest

-If you don't have access do Docker, please follow the instructions for Conda environment installation below.
+If you don't have access do Docker, please follow the instructions for [manual installation below](#manual-installation).

-### Environment
+### Manual installation
 There are seven system requirements: **`git`**, **`gcc`**, **`make`**, **`wget`**, **`g++`**, **`zlib-dev`**, **`bzip2`**. `g++`, `zlib-dev`, and `bzip2` are Nanopolish requirements.
 If you don't plan to run Nanopolish, you can skip these two.
 You can install them (on Ubuntu) with:

     apt-get install -y git gcc make wget g++ zlib1g-dev bzip2